 Goodwill.
 In September 2011, the FASB adopted an update regarding testing goodwill and other intangibles for impairment.
 The update permits an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
-This update will be effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
-This update is not expected to have a material impact on the Company's financial statements.
+This update was effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
+The Company implemented this update for its fiscal year beginning May 1, 2012.
+This update did not have a material impact on the Company's financial statements.